Mad Love (1995 film): Production

 Producer David Manson said, "For a long time, I had an idea to do a movie about a boy who falls in love with a girl with some complicated emotional problems.
 It came out of certain experiences I had as an adolescent…about a young man coming to live with a sense of loss and determining how to go forward in his life."

 The film was shot from June to August of 1994 on location in the Seattle area and New Mexico.

 In the audio commentary for the Blu-ray release of the film, journalist Bryan Reesman stated that because of controversy surrounding Antonia Bird’s 1994 film Priest, which was released while Mad Love was in production, major studio cuts were made to Paula Milne's script and Bird's final cut before it was released to theaters.
-Among these changes was the removal of darker subject matter about mental illness and teen suicide, as well as the reduction of Casey's behavior to mere depression, when her symptoms indicate she suffers from bipolar disorder.
+Among these changes was the removal of darker subject matter about mental illness and teen suicide, as well as the reduction of Casey's behavior to mere depression, when her symptoms indicate she has bipolar disorder.

 In a 1999 interview with The A.V.
 Club, Antonia Bird said of the film, "the main thing I learned...was how the Hollywood studio system works.
 I went into Mad Love as a European naïve.
 I had no idea.
 We do things a very different way in Britain.
 I came into the big Hollywood system—nobody warned me what it was going to be like—and I kind of blundered my way through it.
 I had a great time working with Drew [Barrymore] and Chris [O'Donnell], but it was quite difficult, because I really didn't know what was happening...For a director, 80 percent of the movie has nothing to do with directing; it's all politics and post-production."